 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
+Qinghua He: Demonstrating the procedure will be _Chenyu Lv_ (name of the person or persons), a _grad student_ (technician, post doc, grad student) from my laboratory.
 (Add additional mention of demonstrators as necessary).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera